NohaSamir/The-Solar-System/README.md

 ##The Solar System Application

-The purpose of this project was to built an app with a circlur recyclerview, launches a details screen whenever a particular planet is selected.
+The purpose of this project was to built an app with a RecyclerView in semi circular path, launches a details screen whenever a particular planet is selected.

 ![Screenshot_2019-06-08-06-30-33](https://user-images.githubusercontent.com/25500250/59142145-a1526f00-89b9-11e9-9c9d-2f21879d183f.png)